mearashadowfax/ScrewFast/README.md

 - Community Ranks (individual/company);
 - Overview of community extensions;
 - (historical) hackathon projects/logs;
-- etc …
+- etc…

-These docs don't really fit the [CQ forum format](https://commercequest.space/discussions), neither do these articles fit on other Spryker web properties
+Unfortunately these docs...
+- ...don't really fit the available [CQ forum](https://commercequest.space/discussions) format;
-(OR we can't integrate these in short term because those other properties are currently being reworked).
+- ...can't go on other Spryker web properties like [www.spryker.com](https://www.spryker.com/) or [docs.spryker.com](https://docs.spryker.com/) because either the content doesn't fit, or we can't integrate these in short term because those other properties are currently being reworked.

 So we needed an (at minimum temporary) solution.